 How To Remove Calcium Deposits from Shells

 Calcium is an important mineral for hermit crab shells.
-In the ocean, calcium ions and carbon dioxide form the hard exterior of shells.
+In the ocean, calcium ions and carbon dioxide lead result in the hard exterior of shells.

 However, calcium deposits can develop on top of shells, leaving a dull, white, and powdery exterior.
 This can happen when there’s a higher calcium concentration in the water than carbon dioxide.